dustinpfister/blog_posts/_posts/threejs-curve-quadratic-bezier-curve3.md

 ## 2 - Curve Paths

 The Curve Paths class is a way to create a Curve object that is not just one Curve but a collection of curves.
 I can create a single instance of this Curve Path class and then start adding curve objects to it, such as Curves created with the Quadratic Bezier Curve constructor.
+This sepeshail class that is curve that is then a collection of curves is then an impoatane t tool when it comes to using the Quadratic Bezier Curve class for one of the major use case examples that I would like to use if for as ofteh I will want to have not just one but many control points as well as start and end points that make up an over all curve.

 ### 2.1 - Curve Path with Quadratic Bezier Curve and Points